 Creatures Collections

-I believe in “the fundamental interconnectedness of all things,” as coined by Douglas Adams.
-It’s a humorous truth in a world where global urbanization has distanced many of us from our deep connections with nature.
+“The fundamental interconnectedness of all things,” as coined by Douglas Adams, is a humorous truth in a world where many of us are renewing and deepening our connections with nature.
 With deep connection comes a sense of value and importance for all we are connected to.
-This connection is made "not through human attempts to know and manage and control the world but in the encounters that begin when we show up as one kind of creature among many," as eloquently described by writer Dougald Hine.
+These connection are made when we engage as one kind of creature among many.

 I feel this most strongly when in or around the sea—an extraordinary otherworld.
 My work is inspired by my underwater experiences, the language of bubbles, and the amazing world of strange and wonderful marine creatures.
 I aim to celebrate their alien beauty through my work while bringing attention to our deep connections.